Hunter Pence: Texas Rangers (2019)

 On February 7, 2019, Pence signed a minor league contract with an invitation to spring training with the Texas Rangers.
 On March 21, the Rangers announced that Pence made the Opening Day roster.
 Pence was voted in as the starting designated hitter for the American League in the 2019 Major League Baseball All-Star Game.
 Pence finished the 2019 season posting a .297/.358/.552/.910 slash line with 18 home runs and 59 RBIs over 286 at bats in 83 games.
-He was awarded the American League's "Comeback Player of the Year".
+On October 24, he was awarded the American League's "Comeback Player of the Year".

 Return to the Giants (2020)

 On February 7, 2020, Pence re-signed with the Giants on a one-year, $3 million contract.
-After starting the season by hitting .096/.161/.250 with 2 home runs and 6 RBIs over 56 plate appearances, Pence was designated for assignment on August 23, 2020, after the team's acquisition of Daniel Robertson.
-He was released by the Giants the next day.
+After starting the season by hitting .096/.161/.250 with 2 home runs and 6 RBIs over 56 plate appearances, Pence was designated for assignment by the Giants on August 23, 2020, after the team's acquisition of Daniel Robertson.
+Pence was released by the team the next day.

 On September 26, 2020, Pence officially announced his retirement from professional baseball.
 On September 27, 2020 at Oracle Park, in the season finale against the San Diego Padres, he celebrated his first day of retirement with his wife and friends on a boat in McCovey Cove.